-Therapy with Naropin should be discontinued at the first sign of toxicity.
-No specific information is available for the treatment of toxicity with Naropin; therefore, treatment should be symptomatic and supportive.
+Therapy with Naropin should be discontinued at the first sign of oxicity.
+No specific information is available for the treatment of toxicitý with Naropin; therefore, treatment should be symptomatic and supportive.
 The first consideration is prevention, best accomplished by incremental injection of Naropin, careful and constant monitoring of cardiovascular and respiratory vital signs and the patient's state of consciousness after each local anesthetic and during continuous infusion.
-At the first sign of change in mental status, oxygen should be administered.

-The first step in the management of systemic toxic reactions, as well as underventilation or apnea due to unintentional subarachnoid njection of drug solution, consists of immediate attention to the establishment and maintenance of a patent airway and effective assisted or controlled ventilation with 100% oxygen with a delivery system capable of permitting immediate positive airway pressure by mask.
-Circulation should be assisted as necessary.
-This may prevent convulsions if they have not already occurred.
+At the first sign of change in mental status, oxygen should be administered to the establishment and maintenance of a patent airway and effective assisted or controlled ventilation with 100% oxygen with a delivery system capable of permitting immediate positive airway pressure by mask.
+Circulation should be assisted as necessary This may prevent convulsions if they have not already occurred

+The first step in the management of systemic toxic reactions, as well as underventilation or apnea due to unintentional subarachnoid injection of drug solution, consists of immediate attention

 If necessary, use drugs to control convulsions.
-Intravenous barbiturates, anticonvulsant agents, or muscle relaxants should only be administered by those familiar with their use Immediately after the institution of these ventilatory measures, the adequacy of the circulation should be evaluated.
-Supportive treatment of circulatory depression may require administration of intravenous fluids, and, when appropriate, a vasopressor dictated by the clinical situation (such as ephedrine or epinephrine to enhance myocardial contractile force).
-Should cardiac arrest occur prolonged resuscitative efforts may be required to improve he probability of a successful outcome.
+Intravenous barbiturates, anticonvulsant agents, or muscle relaxants should only be administered by those familiar with their use.
+Immediately after the institution of these ventilatory measures, the adequacy of the circulation should be evaluated.
+Supportive treatment of circulatory depression may require administration of intravenous fluids, and, when appropriate, a vasopressor dictated by the clinical situation (such as ephedrine or epinephrine to enhance myocardial contractile force)

-The mean dosages of ropivacaine producing seizures, after intravenous infusion in dogs, non pregnant and pregnant sheep were 4.9, 6.1 and 5.9 mg/kg, respectively.
-These doses were associated with peak arterial total plasma concentrations of 11.4, 4.3 and 5 mcg/mL
+Should cardiac arrest occur, prolonged resuscitative efforts may be required to improve the probability of a successful The mean dosages of ropivacaine producing seizures, after intravenous infusion in dogs, nonpregnant and pregnant sheep were 4.9, 6.1 and 5.9 mg/kg, respectively.
+These doses were associated with peak arterial total plasma concentrations of 11.4, 4.3 and 5 mcg/mL, respectively.

-In human volunteers given intravenous Naropin, the mean (min-max) maximum tolerated total and free arterial plasma concentrations were 4.3 (3.4 to 5.3) and 0.6 (0.3 to 0.9) mcg/m respectively, at which time moderate CNS symptoms (muscle twitching) were noted
+In human volunteers given intravenous Naropin, the mean (min-max) maximum tolerated total and free arterial plasma concentrations were 4.3 (3.4 to 5.3) and 0.6 (0.3 to 0.9) mcg/ml respectively, at which time moderate CNS symptoms (muscle twitching) were noted

-Clinical data from patients experiencing local anesthetic induced convulsions demonstrated rapid development of hypoxia, hypercarbia and acidosis within a minute of the onset of convulsions.
-These observations suggest that oxygen consumption and carbon dioxide production are greatly increased during local anesthetic convulsions and emphasize the importance of immediate and effective ventilation with oxygen hich may avoid cardiac arrest.
+Clinical data from patients experiencing local anesthetic induced convulsions demonstrated rapid development o hypoxia, hypercarbia and acidosis within a minute of the onset of convulsions.
+These observations suggest that oxygen consump tion and carbon dioxide production are greatly increased during local anesthetic convulsions and emphasize the importance of immediate and effective ventilation with oxygen which may avoid

-If difficulty is encountered in the maintenance of a patent airway or if prolonged ventilatory support (assisted or controlled) is indicated, endotracheal intubation, employing drugs and techniques familiar to the clinician, may be indicated after initial administration of oxyger bv mask.
+If difficulty is encountered in the maintenance of a patent airway or if prolonged ventilatory support (assisted or controlled) is indi cated, endotracheal intubation, employing drugs and techniques familiar to the clinician, may be indicated after initial administra tion of oxygen by mask.

 The supine position is dangerous in pregnant women at term because of aortocaval compression by the gravid uterus.
-Therefore, during treatment of systemic toxicity, maternal hypoension or fetal bradycardia following regional block, the parturient should be maintained in the left lateral decubitus position if possible or manual displacement of the uterus off the great vessels should be accomplished.
-Resuscitation of obstetrical patients may take longer than resuscitation of non-pregnant patients and closed-chest cardiac compression may be ineffective.
+Therefore, during treatment of systemic toxicity, maternal hypotension or fetal bradycardia following regional block, the parturient should be maintained in the left lateral decubitus position if possible of manual displacement of the uterus off the great vessels should be accomplished.
+Resuscitation of obstetrical patients may take longer than resuscitation of non-pregnant patients and closed chest cardiac compression may be ineffective.
 Rapid delivery of the fetus may improve the response to resuscitative efforts.

 DOSAGE AND ADMINISTRATION: